Did You Receive A Data Breach Notice From PSEA?

 How Do I Qualify for Potential Payment?

-If you received a letter from PSEA Union notifying you that your personal information was impacted in their data breach, use the contact links at the bottom of this page to find out if you may be eligible for compensation!
+If you received a letter from PSEA Union notifying you that your personal information was impacted in their data breach, use the links at the bottom of this page to find out if you may be eligible for compensation!

 What Should I Do If I Received a Data Breach Letter?